brson/brson.github.com/rust-stuff.md

   relief.

 * I designed and implemented Rust's attributes, including the oft-questioned notion of "inner" and "outer" attributes and doc-comments.
+Inner doc comments appeared in limited form in Zig as "top-level" doc comments.

 * I wrote the first version of rustdoc and created the original conventions for using Markdown in Rust doc comments.
 Rustdoc was